andrewray/iocamljs/README.md

 ___This is very much a prototype currently and requires a lot more work___

+Basic code execution and writing to stdout and stderr are working at the moment.

 ## To run the code

 The javascript required to run the code is included in the repository.